LLNL/axom/src/axom/mint/docs/sphinx/sections/getting_started.rst

 ``NUM_COMPONENTS=2``.

-In addition, the node-centered quantity, ``phi``, computed in :ref:`step4` is averaged and stored at the cell centered, by first summing all the nodal contributions in ``hsum`` and then multiplying by :math:`1/N`, where :math:`N` is the number of nodes of a cell.
+In addition, the node-centered quantity, ``phi``, computed in :ref:`step4` is averaged and stored at the cell centers.
+The kernel first sums all the nodal contributions in ``hsum`` and then multiplies by :math:`1/N`, where :math:`N` is the number of nodes of a cell.

 See the :ref:`sections/tutorial` for more details on using the